w3c/wcag-act-rules/content/html-page-lang-matches-default-ucwvc8.md

 - F is E itself (an element always inherits its programmatic language from itself); or
 - F does not have a non-empty `lang` attribute, and is the child in the [flat tree][] of an element inheriting its programmatic language from E; or
 - F is a [fully active][] [document][] element, has no non-empty `lang` attribute, and its [browsing context container][] is an element inheriting its programmatic language from E.

-### Valid Language Tag {#valid-language-tag}

-A [language tag][] is _valid_ if its [primary language subtag][] exists in the [language subtag registry][] with a [Type field][] whose field-body value is `language`.

-A "language tag" is here to be understood as in the first paragraph of the [RFC 5646 language tag syntax][language tag], i.e. a sequence of subtags separated by hyphens, where a subtag is any sequence of alphanumerical characters.
-Thus, this definition intentionally differs from the strict [RFC 5646 syntax][language tag] (and ABNF grammar) as user agents and assistive technologies are more lenient in what they accept.
-The definition is however consistent with the behavior of the `:lang()` pseudo-selector as defined by [Selectors Level 3][].
-For example, `de-hello` would be an accepted way to indicate German in current user agents and assistive technologies, despite not being valid according to [RFC 5646 grammar][language tag].
-As a consequence of this definition, however, [grandfathered tags][] are not correctly recognized as valid language subtags.

-Subtags, notably the [primary language subtag][], are [case insensitive][].
-Hence comparison with the [language subtag registry][] must be done in a case insensitive way.

 ### Visible {#visible}